 Does it work on mobile?

-Mobile commerce is massive and no retailer should start out online in 2018 without being able to cater for mobile shoppers.
+Mobile commerce is massive and no retailer should start out online without being able to cater for mobile shoppers.

 For some sectors, such as fashion, the majority of visitors arrive via mobile devices.
 It’s therefore important to ensure that your ecommerce platform can allow your visitors to browse and buy without hassle on a mobile device.

 You may start out with one of the more basic ecommerce platform packages, so it’s important you can add more features and capacity as you grow your business online.